About Judge Susan McCoy

 As a Judge

-Susan was elected District Judge for the 153rd Judicial District Court in Tarrant County Texas in 2012, and was honored to be re-elected in 2016 for her second term.
+Susan was elected District Judge for the 153rd Judicial District Court in Tarrant County Texas in 2012, and was honored to be re-elected in 2016 and 2020 for her second and third terms. .
 It is a job she loves and feels well-suited to hold.

 Judge Susan McCoy – My Story

-Judge Susan Heygood McCoy grew up in Houston Texas, and graduated from Texas A&M University in 1988, and the University of Houston School of Law in 1992, the year she also passed the Texas Bar Examination.
+Judge Susan Heygood McCoy grew up in Houston, Texas, and graduated from Texas A&M University in 1988, and the University of Houston School of Law in 1992 where she served as Research Editor on the Houston Law Review.

-Susan was elected District Judge for the 153rd Judicial District Court in Tarrant County Texas in 2012, and was honored to be re-elected in 2016 for her second term.
+Susan was elected District Judge for the 153rd Judicial District Court in Tarrant County Texas in 2012 and was honored to be re-elected in 2016 and 2020 for her second and third terms.
 It is a job she loves and feels well-suited to hold.
+She is currently seeking re-election to her bench in the 2024 election.

-In addition to being a Mom, a lawyer and a judge, Susan obtained her pilots license in 2006, and is an aviation enthusiast and has served as an Angel Flight pilot.
+In addition to being a single Mom, a lawyer and a judge, Susan obtained her pilots license in 2006, and is an aviation enthusiast and has served as an Angel Flight co-pilot.

 Why Re-Elect Judge McCoy?